grocy/docs/tutorials/setup.md

 If you have an extra Raspberry Pi this might be the easiest solution.
 Home Assistant is a home automation system that has grocy as an add-on.
 [Follow these instructions to get Home Assistant running on you Raspberry Pi](https://www.home-assistant.io/getting-started/).

-When you have entered home assistant and see this screen select the supervisor, add-on store, search for grocy, select grocy, click install, start the add-on, click the "OPEN WEB UI" to get to the grocy screen.
+When you have entered Home Assistant and see this screen select the supervisor, add-on store, search for grocy, select grocy, click install, start the add-on, click the "OPEN WEB UI" to get to the grocy screen.

 ![Home Assistant](/images/homeassistantsetup.png)